-Sempra Energy (the Parent) was formed to serve as a holding company for PE and Enova Corporation (Enova), the parent corporation of San Diego Gas & Electric Company (SDG&E), in connection with a business combination that became effective on June 26, 1998 (the PE/Enova business combination).
+Sempra Energy was formed to serve as a holding company for PE and Enova Corporation (Enova), the parent corporation of San Diego Gas & Electric Company, in connection with a business combination that became effective on June 26, 1998 (the PE/Enova business combination).
 In connection with the PE/Enova business combination, the holders of common stock of PE and Enova became the holders of Sempra Energy's common stock.
-The preferred stock of PE remained outstanding.
+The preferred stock of SoCalGas remained outstanding.
 The combination was a tax-free transaction.

-Expenses incurred by PE in connection with this event were \$35 million, aftertax, for the year ended December 31, 1998.
+Expenses incurred by SoCalGas in connection with this event were \$35 million, aftertax, for the year ended December 31, 1998.
 No significant expenses were incurred subsequently.
+These costs consist primarily of employee-related costs, and investment banking, legal, regulatory and consulting fees.
+See Note 1 of the notes to the Consolidated Financial Statements for additional information.